tobiasemrich/SchafkopfRL/README.md

 ### Version 04.11.2020
 - Added a hand prediction network to PIMC (HP_MCTS_Player)
-  - Input: info_vector + Sequence of played cards
-  - Network: 1) Linear Layer + LSTM Layer 2) 2 x Linear Layer 3) 32x4 tensor
-  - Output: probability for each card to be at each players hand
-- Trained by iteratively playing n = 400 games and then updating.
-Playing a game is really slow (10 secs / game)
+- Playing a game is really slow (10 secs / game)
 - PIMC_Player(10, 40) vs. HP_MCTS_Player(10, 40) = -4.9 vs 4.9 over 3K games, so this really improves the PIMC player.
 Still not close to human level IMHO.

 ## Resources